Get help now Make a donation

 • They can ask for a legal adviser for you and will help you communicate with them and the police.

 • An appropriate adult is different to a legal adviser.
-A legal adviser will give you advice about the law and the crime that you have been accused of committing.
+A legal adviser will give you advice about the law and the crime that you've been accused of committing.

-• An appropriate adult could be a family member, friend, carer, social worker, health care professional, charity worker or a specialist.
+• An appropriate adult could also be a social worker, healthcare professional, charity worker or a specialist.
 They could be paid or voluntary.

-• They are not bound by legal privilege, so that means anything you say to them in private is not confidential and they can be questioned as a witness by the police, or in court, about what was discussed.
+• Appropriate adults aren't bound by legal privilege.
+This means anything you say to them in private is not confidential.
+They can be questioned as a witness by the police, or in court, about what was discussed.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.